felixbuenemann/vblob/doc/blob service rest api.md

 - SOAP api

 #### Request signing
 Requests have to be signed using the same method as S3 requests.
-Keys for signing requests will be provisioned by Cloud Foundry and injected into the environment of Applications just like the service endpoint.
 For details on signing requests see the [aws developer documentation](http://docs.amazonwebservices.com/AmazonS3/latest/dev/index.html?RESTAuthentication.html).

 #### REST endpoint and bucket names
-Libraries written to work with S3 should be usable as long they can be directed to the Blob service endpoint (host:port) as provisioned by Cloud Foundry.
-This information will be made accessible to applications in Cloud Foundry via their environment.
+Libraries written to work with S3 should be usable as long they can be directed to the Blob service endpoint (host:port).
 The Blob service does not support "virtual host" style endpoints with bucket names in the `Host` header.
 Bucket names are always specified in the query path of the URL.
 E.g.

     http://<service-endpoint>/<bucket-name>/...

 The Blob service does *not* enforce uniqueness of bucket names across users.
-Since each Cloud Foundry user can deploy and bind to their own instance of the Blob service, this restriction is not necessary, even when the service is enhanced to support "virtual host" style endpoints.

 For interoperability, the Blob service restricts bucket names following the DNS-compatible recommendations in the [S3 guidelines for bucket names](http://docs.amazonwebservices.com/AmazonS3/latest/dev/BucketRestrictions.html).